 Transfer Camp fee: $1000 (due the first day of Transfer Camp and non-refundable; a portion of this fee is used to buy supplies for the client’s “take home kit” when they leave SDV with their dog)

 Transfer Camp accommodations & meals: costs depends on which hotel you stay at in Charlottesville during the 1 – 2 week transfer camp; you’re also responsible for covering the costs of all meals during your stay.

-- Dog food: approximately $600 per year; we will recommend suitable, premium dog food using human grade ingredients that provide optimal nutrition for a working dog.
+- Dog food: approximately $50/month or $600/year; we will recommend suitable, premium dog food using human grade ingredients that provide optimal nutrition for a working dog.

-- Regular vet care: monthly heartworm, tick and flea preventatives and yearly immunizations.
-Your vet may offer a discount for a Service Dog.
-We estimate the cost of vet care to be approximately $600/year for well dog maintenance.
+- Regular vet care: Your vet may offer a discount for a Service Dog.
+We estimate the cost of vet care to be approximately $200/year for well dog maintenance.
 This will include a well dog check-up, annual heartworm check, immunizations as needed, and other routine care.